akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Stanwey,” Beatrice said, rising.
 “Five miles yet.”

-“Well, we turn off a bit before then, but we’ll take you to the Stanwey lane, if you like; so long as you don’t mind the dust.”
+“Well, we turn off a bit before then, but we’ll take you to the Stanwey lane, if you like; so long as you don’t mind the dust from the quarries.”

 Beatrice’s feet throbbed.
 “I’d be really grateful.”

 She climbed up beside the girls, who shuffled aside, eyeing her basket.
 The woman passed a waterskin.
 Beatrice drank, thanked her, and settled the basket on her knees.
 It was an old basket, wicker, its lid now firmly pegged down.
 Nothing to mark it or its precious contents.

-The cartwheels ground on the old Roman stone.
+The cart shifted, its iron-rimmed wheels biting into the white limestone ruts of the zigzag scarp.
+It was a jarring, metallic crunch on the steep descent, kicking up a fine, chalky powder that coated their clothes and the roadside brambles in a ghostly grey.
+They worked their way down the elbows of the hill until the slope finally levelled out, and the wheels smoothed as they found the old Roman stone of the forest road.

 The man hummed a country ditty under his breath.
 The girls whispered to each other, glancing curiously at Beatrice.

 After half a mile the woman turned around, her eyes bright with the hunger for news.
 “So, you come from the castle, then?”